Camp David summit to show Obama Gulf's generational shift

 Mohammed bin Salman has enjoyed an unprecedented rise to power by Saudi standards, and remains very much an unknown quantity.
 Addicted to his smartphone - like many of his generation - he is described by some who have met him as closely involved in foreign policy decisions.

-The two cousins have been the public face of Saudi Arabia's campaign in Yemen since it marshalled an Arab coalition for strikes against rebels allied to Iran on March 26, indicating to some that they favour a far more aggressive approach to Tehran.
+The two cousins have been the public face of Saudi Arabia's campaign in Yemen since it marshaled an Arab coalition for strikes against rebels allied to Iran on March 26, indicating to some that they favor a far more aggressive approach to Tehran.

-By building a wide Muslim coalition - albeit one with few active members and logistically dependent on Western allies - the pair also signalled a shift towards expanding Riyadh's security architecture to include regional powers.
+By building a wide Muslim coalition - albeit one with few active members and logistically dependent on Western allies - the pair also signaled a shift toward expanding Riyadh's security architecture to include regional powers.

 SHARED GOALS